 “Just look at us.
 Everything is backwards, everything is upside down.
-Doctors destroy health, lawyers destroy justice, psychiatrists destroy minds, scientists destroy truth, major media destroys information, religions destroy spirituality and governments destroy freedom.” -Michael Ellner
+Doctors destroy health, lawyers destroy justice, psychiatrists destroy minds, scientists destroy truth, major media destroys information.” -Michael Ellner

 “This is where we are at right now, as a whole.
 No one is left out of the loop.
 We are experiencing a reality based on a thin veneer of lies and illusions.
 A world where greed is our God and wisdom is sin, where division is key and unity is fantasy, where the ego-driven cleverness of the mind is praised, rather than the intelligence of the heart.” -Bill Hicks